grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

   - This is one of many transformations, but it is brand-new functionality that a user might not notice if they didn't read the What's new document.
     What's new is also a low-effort place to describe some nice use cases and examples for the feature so that users adopt it.
 - The new [Candlestick visualization](/docs/grafana/latest/whatsnew/whats-new-in-v8-3/#candlestick-panel-beta).
-  - This was a beta feature, but still listed in What's new in order to get the word out and encourage users to try it.
+  - This was a beta feature, but still listed in What's new to get the word out and encourage users to try it.
 - All-new Swagger docs for the API.
-  - This is significant because it makes our documentation much easier to use, and it's a new place for users to go for help when using our API.
+  - This is significant because it makes Grafana documentation much easier to use, and it's a new place for users to go for help when using the API.
 - [Removing beta labels from several panels](https://github.com/grafana/grafana/pull/58557), which makes then generally available.
   - This is a small change code-wise, but a big statement with big customer impact.
     Customers now know that those plugins are fully supported and recommended for use in production.